 Ethical criminal justice leadership is critical to the integrity, effectiveness and public trust of the criminal justice system nationwide.
 The goal of the Helms School of Government’s Master of Science in Criminal Justice program is to train present and future leaders in the field of criminal justice who will bring a solid Christian worldview to the development and execution of criminal justice policy, and the leadership and management of criminal justice organizations.
 Combining strong master’s level foundational courses, ethics, and leadership education, students will prepare to take on the challenges of the criminal justice system.

 Program Delivery Format

-18 hours of criminal justice content and a 12-hour cognate in public administration
+- 18 hours of criminal justice content and a 12-hour specialization in public administration

 Potential Career Fields

 - Homeland Security

 - Urban and Social Policy

 - Social Services